 Students can apply via email to:

-- Mr Jamie Long (Senior School Deputy) Jamie.Long@education.wa.edu.au or
+- Mr Josh Popp (Senior School Deputy) Joshua.Popp@education.wa.edu.au or

-- Mr Josh Popp (Senior School Coordinator) Joshua.Popp@education.wa.edu.au
+- Mr Craig Shortland (Senior School Coordinator) Craig.Shortland@education.wa.edu.au

 Applications must include the courses the individual wishes the P&C Scholarship Program to fund.

-Best practice in current educational research demonstrates that productive responsive child-centred environments have high levels of parental and community involvement and interaction.
+Best practice in current educational research demonstrates that productive responsive child-centred environments have high parental and community involvement and interaction levels.
 This strongly relates to improved outcomes for every child.
-Family involvement can have a significant impact on a child’s overall development, regardless of the social or cultural background of the family.
+Family involvement can significantly impact a child’s overall development, regardless of the social or cultural background of the family.

-Developing collaborative partnerships with families and local communities are at the core of Ashdale Secondary College.
-Effective partnerships are being developed and are based on mutual trust and respect, and shared responsibility for the education and care of children and young people in all settings.
+Developing collaborative partnerships with families and local communities is at the core of Ashdale Secondary College.
+Effective partnerships are being developed based on mutual trust, respect, and shared responsibility for the education and care of children and young people in all settings.
 The College has achieved this through developing links with:

 - P&C and College Council Members